AmanoTeam/obggcc/README.md

 # OBGGCC

-A GCC cross-compiler targeting very old glibc versions.
+A GCC cross-compiler targeting older glibc versions.

 ## How does it work?

-I basically extracted the sysroot of some very old Linux distributions (e.g., Debian 5) and built a GCC cross-compiler against it.
-The result is a cross-compiler that is able to generate Linux binaries compatible with glibc versions ranging from 2.7 up to 2.19.
+I extracted the sysroot from almost all major Debian releases and built a GCC cross-compiler for each of them.
+This results in a GCC toolchain targeting software for a specific Debian version (and thus, a specific glibc version as well).

+This eliminates the need to install an ancient Linux distribution in Docker/LXC just to build portable binaries, which is the current standard practice.

 ## Use cases